Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 According to the current [openstreetmap-carto documentation](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md#additional-deployment-dependencies), the minimum *carto* ([CartoCSS](https://cartocss.readthedocs.io/en/latest/)) version that can be installed is *0.18*.
 As *carto* compiles the openstreetmap-carto stilesheets, keeping the same version as in openstreetmap-carto documentation is recommended (instead of simply installing the latest *carto* release).

-The latest carto version 1.1.0 is supported and can be installed with
+The latest carto version 1.1.0 can be installed with

 ```shell
 sudo npm install -g carto